JJohnyy/rent-calculator/readme.md

 #### tools
 * for construction - Visual Studio Code
-* for deployment - netlify
+* for deployment - netlify - thanks to help of my mentor I changed deployment to Github
 * for HTML validation - W3C HTML validation service
 * for CSS validation - W3C CSS validation service

 ### Features to be implemented

-* floor number
+* floor number - this feature was later added on
 * maintenance cost
 * cardinal direction
 * balcony